5 from 21 votes

 I personally love this pie as is, but there are so many fun ways to change things up with this recipe!
 Please let me know in the comments if you decide to try one of these variations for yourself.

-• Bourbon pecan pie: Add a splash of bourbon or whiskey to the filling for a warm, complex flavor.
+• Bourbon pecan pie: Add a splash of bourbon or whiskey to the filling for a warm, deeper flavor.

-• Coconut pecan pie: Add shredded coconut to the filling for a tropical twist, combining the nuttiness of pecans with the sweetness of coconut.
+• Coconut pecan pie: Fold shredded coconut into the filling for a sweet, nutty twist that pairs so well with the maple syrup.

 How to Make Pecan Pie